-So you're considering an electric vehicle?
-Well you've come to the right place, here at Eden Motor Group we have a huge choice of the finest EV Cars from Vauxhall, Hyundai, Fiat, Mazda, Peugeot, Suzuki and MG.
+So you're considering an electric vehicle ev?
+Well you've come to the right place, here at Eden Motor Group we have a huge choice of the finest EV batteries from Vauxhall, Hyundai, Mazda, Peugeot, Suzuki and MG.

-One thing we regularly get asked is how long do electric car batteries last?
+One thing we regularly get asked is how long what is an electric car battery lifespan?

 Thankfully, the pessimists were proved wrong and many of those early cars – mainly Nissan Leafs - are still going strong, even after racking up high mileages cars.
 That’s because the batteries used in electric vehicles are designed to be far more resistant to ‘wear and tear’ – called degradation - than the power packs in cheaper gadgets which might be expected to become obsolete and thrown away after a few years.
 As a backup, all electric car makers also provide a warranty, usually up to eight years and 100,000 miles.

-After they have been used in cars, the power packs are still useful and most will be built into storage banks which will help us make better use of renewable energy.
+After they have been used in cars, the power packs are still useful and most will be built into storage banks which will help us make better use of renewable energy storage.

-Yes, all the electric cars sold by Eden from Vauxhall, Hyundai, Mazda, Peugeot, and Fiat are covered by a manufacturer’s battery warranty which guarantees they will be repaired or replaced if the capacity falls below 70% of its original level within eight years.
+Yes, all the electric cars sold by Eden from Vauxhall, Hyundai, Mazda and Peugeot are covered by a manufacturer’s battery warranty which guarantees they will be repaired or replaced if the capacity falls below 70% of its original level within eight years.
 This is to give owners extra peace of mind about this relatively new technology.
 The battery in an MG EV is covered by the comprehensive seven-year warranty which covers the whole car.